ImgBotApp/InternetNL/detail/conn/ipv6/connection/verdict/bad_en.md

-You are *not* able to connect directly to computers using their IPv6 address.
+You are *not* able to reach other computers directly on their IPv6 address.